mehmetcanayaz/countryreputation/README.md

 # countryreputation
-his project studies the ramifications of country reputation on corporate sales.
+This project studies the ramifications of country reputation on corporate sales.
 Code is shared.